developerant/frontend-guidelines/README.md

 ## Rule 1: Use utility classes.
 A .block .with-something .with-something-else

-## Rule 5: Contribute.
+## Rule 2: Contribute.
 The rules are not here to be written by one and followed by all, they are written by the team for the team.
 So contribute your ideas and best practices!
-See [How to Contribute](docs/rules-for-contributing.md).

-## Rule 6: Use Spaces instead of tabs.
+## Rule 3: Use Spaces instead of tabs.
 Always use spaces, never tabs.
 Ensure everything nested is indented correctly by a single tab in all code including HTML, CSS/Sass and JavaScript.

-## Rule 7: Do not use that which is unnecessary.
+## Rule 4: Do not use that which is unnecessary.
 Code and Page bloat are easily avoidable, and serve both the developer and the audience to avoid.
 The more external frameworks we include in our JavaScript the longer each page takes to load, and the more code we have to trawl through when something goes wrong.
 Usually, there is a micro-library that will do the same thing, if VanillaJS won't.

 This doesn't mean using micro-libraries over jQuery is always the correct option, but should be at least considered on a project specific basis.

-## Rule 8: It is what it is
+## Rule 5: It is what it is
 Naming conventions for selectors should be based on what they are rather than what they look like.
 Class names like `bluetext`, or `redborder` become redundant if your colour scheme changes.
 A much better way to name your classes is with the role a certain HTML element is intended for in the document.

-## Rule 9: Doctype.
+## Rule 6: Doctype.
 **Always** use the HTML5 Doctype:

 	<!DOCTYPE html>

-## Rule 10: Attribute order
+## Rule 7: Attribute order
 HTML attributes should come in this particular order for easier reading of code.

 - src, for, type, href